marklouisALTER/ReactJS-TravelBlog/README.md

+## Travel Blog With props React
+ -  I built this using React JS with tailwind and it can create automatically card if you inserted a data
+ -  next is im gonna apply a fetch in this and pagenation
+# Its better to view this in mobile and also follow my github and you're welcome to fork this project just add credits thanks Scrimba

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.